JanGaida/Set-Scheduling-Priority/README.md

 <ins>*Disclaimer:*</ins><br>
 Whitespaces in the filepaths must be escaped, ie. instead of "C:\Program Files" use "C:\PROGRA~1\\..".<br>
-Script requires adminstrator-permission to change to 'REALTIME'-Priority.
+Script requires adminstrator-permission to apply 'REALTIME'-Priority.